frutabruta/GolemioEsp32/README.md

 # GolemioEsp32 #

 Project to show Prague Integrated System (http://www.pid.cz) departures from GolemioAPI using ESP32 and 20x4 LCD display.
+THis version uses public API no requiring an API key.
 ## Required libraries ##

 ESP_WiFiManager_Lite